Joe-Degs/Joe-Degs.github.io/_posts/2022-06-22-remote-debugging-gdb-qemu.markdown

 with a debugger and what better tool to use than the hardest and most obscure one available to mankind...
 [*gdb*](https://en.wikipedia.org/wiki/GNU_Debugger)

-The only problem I have learning to debug code compiled to risc-v executable binaries on an x86_64 machine is that, x86_64 and risc-v are two *completely* different architectures and they kind of sort of don't see eye to eye (insert eye to eye meme).
-But I want to compile, run and debug risc-v and nobody is stopping me so why not?
+The only problem I have learning to debug code compiled to riscv64 executable binaries on an x86_64 machine is that, x86_64 and riscv64 are two *completely* different architectures and they kind of sort of don't see eye to eye.
+But I want to compile, run and debug riscv64 and nobody is stopping me so why not?

 ## crossing the platforms
 As is the case, I am running code in an x86_64 vm, but I really want to do the nifty stuff in risc-v.